 ABOR President Klein and the three university presidents have spent a great deal of time testifying regarding the universities respective budgets and processes.

-IT CIO candidates should be on campus soon.
+Information Technology Chief Information Officer candidates should be on campus soon.

 The job description for the position of Diversity Officer has been put forward for vetting.

-The search committee for a Chief International Officer is finalizing its list of candidates to those who will visit campus.
+The search committee for a Vice President for International Education is finalizing its list of candidates to those who will visit campus.

 Her office is working on developing proposed tuition costs for the coming year; reducing class fees and include a broader IT fee for students; and holding student forums on pledge rates and fees.